deepmodeling/deepks-kit/examples/water_single/README.md

 - `systems` contains all data that has been prepared in `deepqc` format.
 - `init` contains input files used to train a (perturbative) energy model (DeePHF).
-- `iter` contains input files used to train a self consistent model iteratively (DeePKS)
+- `iter` contains input files used to train a self consistent model iteratively (DeePKS).
+- `withdens` contains input files used to train a SCF model with density labels.

 ## Prepare data